madjeek-web/symfony-mailjet-bundle/README.md

 "They clicked on the sneakers but didn't buy" → we send them a special promo on sneakers

 Summary with a concrete example
-Situation: Thomas (16 years old, fan of soccer games) signs up on your site.
+Situation : Thomas (16 years old, fan of soccer games) signs up on your site.

 You programmed: "When someone signs up, send the welcome email"

 Symfony detects: "Alert !
-Thomas just signed up!"
+Thomas just signed up !"

 Symfony looks in its database: "He likes soccer, he's 16 years old"

-Symfony takes the email template you created: "Welcome [FIRSTNAME]!
+Symfony takes the email template you created : "Welcome [FIRSTNAME]!
 Discover our favorite games for [AGE] year olds!"

 Symfony replaces: "Welcome Thomas!
 Discover our favorite games for 16 year olds !"